hackrepair/hackrepairpluginarchiver/readme.txt

 **With The Hack Repair Guy's Plugin Archiver, you may even upload or move plugins to your own custom archive directory.**

+“The secret to getting ahead is getting started.”  ― Mark Twain

 == Why was this plugin created? ==